Liyao-Li/Liyao/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am a Ph.D. candidate in the Department of Computer Science and Engineering at the State University of New York at Buffalo, co-advised by Prof. Yaxiong Xie and Prof. Wenyao Xu.
+I am a Ph.D. candidate in the Department of Computer Science and Engineering at the State University of New York at Buffalo, co-advised by Prof. <a href='https://xieyaxiongfly.github.io/'>Yaxiong Xie</a> and Prof. <a href='https://cse.buffalo.edu/~wenyaoxu/'>Wenyao Xu</a>.
 I am in [ NExt-generation MObile-network (NEMO) lab@UB](https://xieyaxiongfly.github.io/people/).

 My research interests include wireless communications, backscatter communications, smart health and internet of things.